textpotential/bibliarchic/chapt1.md

 Turkle's more recent work has shifted focus from this earlier celebration of the fragmented self to a serious anxiety about the effects of robotics and mobile devices on our social capacities as humans.[^21] Two minutes into a 2015 NPR interview titled 'Making the Case For Face to Face in an Era of Digital Conversation,'[^22] Turkle suggests that 'face to face conversation is the most human and humanizing thing that we do, it's where we learn to put ourselves in the place of the other.'
 For many, this phrase, 'face to face,' as Turkle uses it has come to represent 'real' human interaction as opposed to a weak simulation or even cheap imitation that happens through internet media.

-Part of why the language of inter*face* compels me is because it can unsettle this binary between digital interfaces and this 'face to face'advocated by Turkle.
+Part of why the language of inter*face* compels me is because it can unsettle this binary between digital interfaces and this 'face to face' advocated by Turkle.
 Conversation over the coffee table and exchanges on Twitter can both be understood as interface and both are mediated by technologies if we understand language as a technology.
 So, this term, 'interface,' pushes beyond any digital/analog or virtual/real dichotomies and demands that we think about interface design in whatever media we find ourselves using.
 In a way, we could imagine 'interface,'the intersection of faces, as a useful translation of the phrase 'face to face.'

 If we look at the basic uses of 'interface' in the English language, we can see the strong indication of interaction and connection as well as the prevalent use in the computing arena.